A Paradigm Shift to Assembly-like Finite Element Model Updating: Results

 First, let us consider the results in terms of $\omega_n$ for the spar.
 In \cref{tab:7w_spar} the $\omega_n$ obtained from the experimental campaign (Exp.), preliminary FEM (FEM), FEM updated via bottom-up (FEMU\_1) and FEM updated via top-down (FEMU\_2) are compared.

-The results for the bottom-up approach are good, in terms of $\omega_n$ identification.
-The bottom-up approach provides the best performance, while the top-down approach proves to be the less accurate method in this instance.
+{The $\omega_n$ results for the bottom-up approach are consistent with the experimental identification.} The bottom-up approach provides the best performance, while the top-down approach proves to be the less accurate method in this instance.
 The top-down approach $\omega_n$ are higher than those identified by the preliminary FEM, apart from the first bending mode.

 The analysis on the identified $\bm{\phi}_n$ is {presented} in \cref{fig:7p_spar,tab:7w_spar}.
 The $\bm{\phi}_n$ from the experimental data, preliminary FEM and updated FEMs are superimposed for comparison in \cref{fig:7p_spar}, which is further investigated in \cref{tab:7w_spar}.
 There, the diagonal values of the MAC matrix are presented.
 Please note, the off-diagonal terms are not {shown} due to their negligible magnitude.